Convert Teaspoons of Flour to Ounces

 A teaspoon of flour is equal to 1/3 of a tablespoon.
 A teaspoon is a measure of flour volume.

-The teaspoon is a US customary unit of flour.
+The teaspoon is a US customary unit of volume.
 Teaspoons can be abbreviated as tsp, and are also sometimes abbreviated as t, ts, or tspn.
 For example, 1 teaspoon can be written as 1 tsp, 1 t, 1 ts, or 1 tspn.

 References